Understanding Metrics by Cohort (Advanced Analytics)

 Percentage

-The default view in the metrics by cohort is in percentage, which expresses values as a proportion of the whole per statistic.
+The default view is in percentage, which expresses values as a proportion of the whole per statistic.

 Absolute

-Metrics for Opens, Replies, Positive Replies, Negative Replies, and Unsubscribes are attributed to the date the email was sent or when the journey started every week rather than only the date the event occurred.
+Metrics for opens, replies, positive replies, negative replies, and unsubscribes are attributed to the date the email was sent or when the journey started each week, rather than only the date the event occurred.

-Emails Sent / New Journeys - the number of new journeys or emails sent on the event week
+Emails Sent / New Journeys — the number of new journeys or emails sent in the event week.

-Week 1 - the open, click, reply, bounce, or unsubscribe rate on the event week
+Week 1 — the open, click, reply, bounce, or unsubscribe rate in the event week.

-Week 2 and subsequent weeks - the open, click, reply, bounce, or unsubscribe rate on the subsequent weeks.
-Still attributed to the journey that started or emails sent based on the event week
+Week 2 and subsequent weeks — the open, click, reply, bounce, or unsubscribe rate in subsequent weeks, still attributed to the journey or emails sent in the event week.

-To better understand how analytics work, let's talk about the open rate based on the number of emails sent for the week of October 9th in the image above.
+To better understand how analytics work, here is an example using the open rate based on the number of emails sent for the week of October 9th in the image above.

-There were no additional opens the week after, so the open rate remained at 50.94% on week 3.
+There were no additional opens the week after, so the open rate remained at 50.94% in week 3.

-The last time an open was detected was on week 4 which increased the open rate to 51.57%
+The last open was detected in week 4, which increased the open rate to 51.57%.

-If you're adding up the numbers manually and they don't match what QuickMail is showing, the most common reason is deleted leads.
+If the numbers you calculate manually do not match what QuickMail is showing, the most common reason is deleted leads.

 How QuickMail handles deleted leads: